ribasco/async-gamequery-lib/site/markdown/examples/minecraft_rcon_example.md

 ### Disable the terminator flag

-Simply pass `false` to the constructor of SourceRconClient.
+Simply pass `false` to the SourceRconClient constructor.

 ~~~
 SourceRconClient minecraftRconClient = new SourceRconClient(false);